MolSSI/QCArchiveInfrastructureWebsite/index.rst

 QCArchive Infrastructure
 ========================
-The infrastructure that powers the MolSSI QCArchive is made up of a series of open-source layers that can be used for a variety of projects and use cases.
+The infrastructure that powers the MolSSI QCArchive is a series of open-source layers that can be used for a variety of projects and use cases.
 Every piece of software that we develop is available on GitHub and supported by the MolSSI team.

-At the outer most scope the QCArchive infrastructure allows you to generate data precisely as we do in QCArchive and run the same statistical and visual analysis without interacting with the MolSSI servers and instead, hold the data privately.
-In addition, at a later data if you would like to upload your data to the MolSSI servers it is a very quick and easy process!
+At the outermost scope, the QCArchive infrastructure allows you to privately generate and manage data precisely as we do in QCArchive, running the calculations and performing statistical and visual analysis without ever interacting with the MolSSI servers.
+At a later date (perhaps post-publication), if you would like to upload your data to the MolSSI servers, it is a very quick and easy process!

 .. image:: media/boxology_private.png
    :width: 80%